FastLED/FastLED/README.md

-IMPORTANT NOTE: If you are building for AVR based systems, please do not use any version of the arduino IDE 1.5.7 or greater yet.
-It messes with some of the asm output which will cause you problems.
-The real issue is the compiler version, GCC 4.8.x introduces incompatabilities with the assembly code FastLED uses on the avr platfrom.
-Note that some versions of Arduino 1.0.5, notably some linux versions, use gcc 4.8.x.
+IMPORTANT NOTE: If you are building for AVR based systems, it is possible that using any version of the arduino IDE 1.5.7 or later and/or GCC 4.8 may introduce some issues.
+I believe I have fixed them, but if you run into issues using these platforms, please file an issue at http://fastled.io/issues - thank you!

 FastLED 3.0
 ===========